alexwlchan/alexwlchan.net/src/_drafts/imaginary-numbers.md

 > Number range: 946 0000 to 946 0009

 And indeed, `946-0421` falls inside this range.
-(Notice that this uses the post-PhONEday area code for London, not `071`.)
+(Notice that the bulletin uses the post-PhONEday area code for London, not `071`.)

 The previous bulletin, [Numbering Bulletin 37][nb37] from November 1998, explains that Oftel was planning to assign some numbers for use in fiction, but hadn't yet done so.
-Presumably they picked a bank of as-yet unallocated numbers, but I'm not going to dig any further.
+Presumably they picked a bank of as-yet unallocated numbers, but I haven't dug any further.
 It's possible this number went somewhere in 1992 and then got unassigned, but it seems unlikely.

 ## +44 071 946-0241

-Now I know: this is a UK phone number with a period-accurate dialling code for inner London, drawn from a range of numbers reserved for fictional purposes from around when the story is set.
+Now I know: this is a UK phone number with a period-accurate dialling code for inner London, drawn from a range of numbers reserved for fictional purposes shortly after the story is set.

 <img src="/images/2022/phone_number_annotated.jpg" style="width: 554px;" alt="The same business card, now with yellow hand-drawn markings highlighting the three parts of the number. +44 is the UK international dialling code, 071 is the inner London area code, 946-0241 is from a range allocated by Oftel for fictional use.">

-This sort of trivia research is fun and it appeals to my specific brand of nerdery, and speaks to the attention-to-detail in the production design, but it doesn't pass for serious analysis.
+This sort of trivia research is fun and it appeals to my specific brand of nerdery, and speaks to the attention to detail in the production design, but it doesn't pass for serious analysis.

 If you want more in-depth discussion of *For All Mankind* season 3 (which I'm really enjoying), I like [the *NASA Vending Machine* podcast][nvm] and [the articles on *Fangirlish*][fangirlish].